bertlandh/bertlandh.github.io/about.md

 # Current job responsibilities

-I am a Systems Administrator, at the [Agro-Investment Corporation](https://www.agroinvest.gov.jm/) in the The Ministry of Agriculture and Fisheries [MoAF](https://www.moa.gov.jm/) of the [Government of Jamaica](https://www.gov.jm/).
+Manager Information Systems • Systems Administrator • ICT Instructor

-I am an Information Technology professional with approximately 15 years’ experience in this sector.
-My skills set include IT support skills in the design, development and modification of computer applications and programs, systems testing and writing technical specifications to design or redesign computer solutions.
-Plus, I also teach and assist Information Technology students, and Computer Science students in a laboratory setting.
-My skills also include Website Development and Database Administration.
-I have been managing IT systems and needs for (The Government of Jamaica).
-My work experience includes a mixture from various private and public sector businesses.
-[DHA](http://www.dancehallarchive.org/)
+I am an influential and transformative systems manager with 15 years of experience administering networks and troubleshooting systems through documentation and meticulous project execution [Agro-Investment Corporation](https://www.agroinvest.gov.jm/) the The Ministry of Agriculture and Fisheries [MoAF](https://www.moa.gov.jm/) the [Government of Jamaica](https://www.gov.jm/).

 You can learn more about some of these efforts through the projects tab.